 The hotel has 5 stories and 113 rooms, but you will not find many other Western tourists here as it mainly caters for Chinese business people and North Korean guests.

 Picture of a standard hotel room in the Haebangsan Hotel

 Although rooms are not as comfortable same as higher rated hotels in Pyongyang like the Yanggakdo Hotel or Koryo Hotel, hot water is available in the mornings and evenings which is when you will be in you hotel.
 Please note that we do not use this hotel in our DPRK group tours and it would be an option if interested in budget accommodation for an independent tour of North Korea.

 Please note that beds are Korean style, with a very thin mattress to which most Westerners are not used to.
 If you require a mattress please just let your tour guides or downstairs at the front desk for one once you get to the hotel.

-and if luxury is not a top priority for you, this hotel may be one for
+To sum up, if interested in the chance of mingling with Chinese and North Koreans and having a greater knowledge of businesses that take place in DPRK and if luxury is not a top priority for you, this hotel may be one for you to consider.

 Do you have any reviews, stories, questions regarding the Yanggakdo Hotel?
 Share them!